 Additionally, as discussed in the Communities section, the Richland Pennies for Progress program began in 2006 and funds roadway and bike/pedestrian/greenway projects through the Richland County Transportation Penny Sales Tax.
 Additional projects have been completed in the past that are also within the cumulative effects study area for wetlands, streams, and water quality.
-Projects recently completed include a roadway widening, intersection improvements, greenways, bikeways sidewalks, and a special project (Table 3.15-7 and Figure 3.15-12.
-There were also 39 resurfacing projects within the cumulative study area that have been completed or that are under construction under this program.
+Projects recently completed include a roadway widening, intersection improvements, greenways, bikeways sidewalks, and a special project (Table 3.15-7 and Figure 3.15-12).
+There were also 44 resurfacing projects within the cumulative study area that have been completed or that are under construction under this program.
+Since the DEIS, three projects began construction and were added to Table 3.15-7 from Table 3.15-20.
 These projects occurred regardless of the proposed project.

 Also discussed in Section 3.15.2.4, the STIP program is the State's six-year transportation improvement program for all projects or program areas receiving state or federal funding, including among others, bridge replacements, congestion mitigation, interstate maintenance and upgrades, transportation alternatives, and roadway resurfacing.
 See Table 3.15-8 and Figure 3.15-13 summarizing past or currently ongoing STIP projects in the cumulative effects study area.
+Since the DEIS, ten projects were completed, four projects began construction, and three rehabilitation and resurfacing projects began construction while nineteen were completed.
 These projects have occurred regardless of the proposed project.